Value-added tax (VAT)

 VAT is governed by the VAT Act and administered by the URA.
 VAT is charged at the rate of 18% on the supply of most goods and services in the course of business in Uganda.
 Specified goods and services, as well as exports outside of Uganda, attract a zero rate of tax.

-Some supplies are exempt from VAT, the main categories being government subsidies, some unprocessed foodstuffs, financial services, health and life insurance, agriculture insurance policies, re-insurance services, unimproved land, leases and sale of certain residential properties, betting and gaming, education, medical and health services, social welfare services, pesticides, and petroleum products subject to excise duty.
+Some supplies are exempt from VAT, the main categories being government subsidies, some unprocessed foodstuffs, financial services, health and life insurance, agriculture insurance policies, re-insurance services, unimproved land, leases and sale of certain residential properties, betting and gaming, education, medical and health services, imported drugs and medicines, social welfare services, pesticides, and petroleum products subject to excise duty.

 Zero rating is preferable to exemption because the VAT on costs incurred in making a zero-rated supply can be recovered while those incurred in making an exempt supply cannot be recovered.

-The zero-rated supplies include the supply of goods and services exported from Uganda; the supply of drugs and medicines; the supply of seeds, fertilisers, pesticides, and hoes; and the supply of leased aircraft, aircraft engines, spare engines, spare parts for aircraft, and aircraft maintenance equipment.
+The zero-rated supplies include the supply of goods and services exported from Uganda; the supply of drugs and medicines manufactured in Uganda; the supply of seeds, fertilisers, pesticides, and hoes; and the supply of leased aircraft, aircraft engines, spare engines, spare parts for aircraft, and aircraft maintenance equipment.

 Besides the exempted and zero-rated supplies, there is a deemed VAT regime that applies to the upstream and midstream operations in the oil and gas sector, mining operations, as well as aid-funded projects.
 The tax payable on a taxable supply made by a supplier to a contractor executing an aid-funded project and by a contractor to a licensee to undertake mining or petroleum operations is deemed to have been paid by the supplier (in the case of the aid-funded projected) or the contractor (in the case of mining and petroleum operations) provided the supply is for use by the contractor solely and exclusively for the aid-funded project or the petroleum/mining operations.